ejvelasco/hummingbird_dashboard/README.md

-### A web app that empowers students to comfortably ask questions and help each other:
+### A web app that empowers students to comfortably ask questions and help each other.

 1. Instructors create virtual Classes via a Dashboard.
 2. Whenever an instructor adds a Lecture to the Class,a Questions Page is created for that Lecture.